rackerlabs/design-system/_component_design/choice-tiles.md

 - Only use as many choice tiles as you need.
 Too few choice tiles (for example, 2) can be visually confusing to the user while larger sets of choice tiles increase the user's information processing demands and can lead to *option paralysis*.
 The number of choice tiles is also a function of the choice tile size and the user's screen size.
 We recommend using choice tiles when there is more than one and a maximum of nine choices.
 - Construct a choice tile so that the user can click on any part of the tile to select it.

+- When possible, use an existing Helix icon.
+If you need a new icon, design it to conform to the Helix icon construction guidelines and be consistent with the Rackspace brand.
+See [icon construction]({{site.baseurl}}/style/iconography.html#icon-construction) for guidelines about designing your own icon.
-- You can design your own icon as long as it conforms to the Rackspace brand.
-If there is an established meaning to an icon, don’t use it to mean something else.
+- If there is an established meaning to an icon, don't use it to mean something else.
 See [iconography]({{site.baseurl}}/style/iconography.html) for more information about icons.
 - For more complex information needs, add a description to medium or large choice tiles.
 Due to space constraints, do not add a description to small choice tiles.
 - Do not mix small, medium, and large size choice tiles in a choice tile set.
-- Within a choice tile set, ensure that choice tiles are all uniform in size.
+- Within a choice tile set, ensure that choice tiles are all uniform in size both vertically and horizontally.
 - Limit the description to 80 characters total, which equates to 40 characters per line.
 A description should not be longer than two lines of text.

 {% endcolumn %}